-In the fifties, a discussion between Sri Jawaharlal Nehru (the then Prime Minister of India) and Dr. Bidhan Chandra Roy brought about the idea of building an Art Gallery in an important city like Kolkata and it was in the 1959-60, the premises of The Academy of Fine Arts was build with donation from the Academy's Board of Trustees.
+In the 1950s, a discussion between Sri Jawaharlal Nehru (the then Prime Minister of India) and Dr. Bidhan Chandra Roy brought about the idea of building an Art Gallery in an important city like Kolkata.
+Lady Ranu Mukherjee was commissioned to select a suitable land where the art gallery could come up.
+With the efforts of Lady Ranu Mookerjee and support by B.C.
+Roy, Chief Minister of West Bengal, as well as Jawaharlal Nehru, the Prime Minister of India, the academy was shifted to a much larger space in the Cathedral Road, beside St. Paul’s Cathedral, the present location.
+Jahar Dasgupta is the President and eminent painter Asit Paul is the Vice President of Academy of Fine Arts.
+The Academy of Fine Arts, Kolkata building was erected in 1959-1960.
+The premise of The Academy of Fine Arts was build with donation from the Academy's Board of Trustees.

+There is also a Studio-cum-Sketching Club in the Academy since 1957 for the benefit of the working artists.
+Moreover, there is also a children's section from the age group of 4 to 14 years.
+The aural of the Academy's auditorium is among the best in the country.
 Apart from all these, the Government of West Bengal has gifted a mobile Art Van that runs all through the districts of West Bengal with a trained lecturer to show the artist's representation.